puppetlabs/puppetlabs-bootstrap/README.md

 For an extensive list of supported operating systems, see [metadata.json](https://github.com/puppetlabs/puppetlabs-bootstrap/blob/master/metadata.json)

 The bootstrap task is tested to work with Windows Management Framework >= v3.0+ and .NET >= v4.6 on the supported Windows operating systems.

+## Development

+We are experimenting with a new tool for running acceptance tests.
+It's name is [puppet_litmus](https://github.com/puppetlabs/puppet_litmus) this replaces beaker as the test runner.
+To run the acceptance tests follow the instructions [here](https://github.com/puppetlabs/puppet_litmus/wiki/Tutorial:-use-Litmus-to-execute-acceptance-tests-with-a-sample-module-(MoTD)#install-the-necessary-gems-for-the-module).

+Puppet modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
+Please follow our guidelines when contributing changes.

+For more information, see our [module contribution guide.](https://puppet.com/docs/puppet/latest/contributing.html)

 ## Getting Help